joeybuczek/react-quickstore/README.md

 QuickStore makes use of the [Context API](https://reactjs.org/docs/context.html) implemented in version 16.3 of React.
 If you're not familiar with it, it's recommended that you check it out first to gain an understanding, and to see if you even need this level of state management in your application.

 The two components that ship in the QuickStore library are named `Provider` and `Consumer`, the same naming convention used in Context.
 This makes implementing QuickStore easier once you understand the API.

+QuickStore version 2.0.0 and greater utilize React version 16.8.6 to make use of the new useContext hook!
+You can now use this new feature by importing the `useQuickStore` custom hook from this library.

 **Provider Component**